In this post, I share my ideas to live a happy life by following some simple, realistic & statistically valid ways.

 This leads to the idea of minimalism.
 We’ll discuss that in a while.

-Because of modern technology & social media, we have became habitual of instant gratification.
+Because of modern technology & social media, we have become accustomed to instant gratification.
 We give damn about almost everything that is not in our control.
 Therefor we tie our happiness with stuff which we can’t control.

 Does that mean we shouldn’t care about anything?
 Become a saint?
 Again, surely NO. Then what should we do?